-- Agreement of Financial Support from each sponsor, containing the name of the source, the amount available for each year of study, the duration of the support, and supporting financial documentation as in a. or b. above to verify the ability to pay.
+- Agreement of Financial Support from each sponsor, containing the name of the source, the amount available for each year of study, the duration of the support, and supporting financial documentation to verify the ability to pay.

 - Business funds: